glaubergad/rolabola/README.md

 # rolabola
-Unity 3D project based on Unity tutorial Roll-a-ball.
+Unity 3D project based on Unity Roll-a-ball tutorial.
 Made to be presented as final test for Digital Game Programming course on IFPA Systems Analysis and Development Graduation.

 # What it does:
 You control the Ball to catch all golden blocks around the screen within countdown time.
 If you do it, it takes you to the next and more challenging level.